 We have lots more plain English analysis of Owen Smith’s voting record on issues like health, welfare, taxation and more.
 Visit Owen Smith’s full vote analysis page for more.

-Owen Smith never rebelled against their party in this parliament
+Owen Smith has hardly ever rebelled against their party in the current parliament.
+Find out more.

 Labour MP for Pontypridd